wri/gfw-components/README.md

 ### Requirements

-If you are using `gfw-components` as a npm module there are some external requirments:
+If you are using `@worldresources/gfw-components` as a npm module there are some external requirments:

 - `react >= 16.8`
 - `react-dom >= 16.8`